Pharmacist’s advice on how to give your child eye drops

 - Give a yummy drink straight after.
 Most eye drops are bitter & you can taste it after down your throat (it is all connected) .
 I speak from experience, the drops I was on my me gag every time. .. yuck!!
 Sharyn

-Share your tips for administering eye drops in children in the comments below
+Share your tips for how to give your child eye drops below